Jing Cynthia Wu

 Dillon Hall Associate Professor

 Ph.D University of California, San Diego

-Her work has been cited by past Federal Reserve Chair Ben Bernanke, Janet Yellen, current Chair Jerome Powell, Bloomberg News/Businessweek/View, The Wall Street Journal, Forbes, The New York Times, Business Insider among others.
-Her shadow rates are published by the Federal Reserve Bank of Atlanta, Haver Analytics, Thomson Reuters, and Bloomberg, and used for policy analyses among central banks.
+Her work has been cited by Federal Reserve Chairs Ben Bernanke, Janet Yellen, and Jerome Powell, as well as The Wall Street Journal, The Financial Times, The New York Times, The Economist, Bloomberg News/Businessweek/View, Forbes, Business Insider among others.
+She proposed shadow interest rates to study the economic effects of unconventional monetary policy including quantitative easing.
+Her shadow rates are published by the Federal Reserve Bank of Atlanta, Haver Analytics, Thomson Reuters, and Bloomberg, and used for academic research and policy analyses.